Frederick & Louise Rundle

 J. H. Tifft

-On the back of the back cover is a picture of a medal which says " GRAND ARMY OF THE REPUBLIC 1861-VETERAN-1866".
 This reunion and forming of the veterans association took place for the members of Company I, 14 Wisconsin Volunteer Infantry, residing in Clark county, and decided to have the reunion on the anniversary of their muster out of the service, October 9, 1865 and on the 9th of October, 1866 the first reunion was held.
 For several years it was confined to the members of that company, but the rapid settling up of the country, and to a great extent by ex-soldiers, caused the officers of the association to enlarge its scope, and on October 9, 1870, the first reunion of the soldiers and sailors of Clark County was held at Neillsville.

-something like this: I, Henry Thomas Rundle, was born june 26 1862 at six oclock in the morning at Pond eddy in Pike County Penn. on the Delawar River and the first thing that i remember of was two rafts of lumber going down the river runing in the ice in pond eddy and breaking up. the next distinct thing in my memory was when my father came home from the cival war. shortly after his retur n home he moved on a farm near Hugenot in orang County N.Y. state i was a fiew months past three years of age, we lived there two years, then moved to a farm at port clinton, and resided there for about seven years, then father got the western feaver and moved west ariving at Newcatle november the fourth 1874. whare we lived the winter of 74 &75 then we moved from newcasle in the spring of 1875 seven miles west of waupun where we lived two years, while living there i went to school winters and worked on farms in the summer the fall of 1876 father and i came up in clark county and went in the woods for D. J. Spaulding on the popel river above GreenWood, father as a cook and my selfe as cooke but as father was not a compatent woods cook we had to abond that job so we walked all the way back to Black River falls and i went to school most of that winter and canvased for a music book and made a sucess of it, father went back to wedges crick and worked in the woods for Fred French the rest of that winter and came home in the spring broke as that was an o7en winter and lots of the logers went broke, so we got a job grubing wood for a man by the name of camorn and got a few dollars saved ahead for a new home in clark county. had to tramp with my father as we did not have enough money to all come on the cars, so father and i started out to walk the hunred and sixty or seventy miles and the rest of the family was to start a fiew days after we had left and come to wrightvill on the train. |
+I, Henry Thomas Rundle, was born June 26 1862 at six o'clock in the morning at Pond eddy in Pike County Penn. on the Delawar River and the first thing that i remember of was two rafts of lumber going down the river runing in the ice in pond eddy and breaking up. the next distinct thing in my memory was when my father came home from the cival war. shortly after his retur n home he moved on a farm near Hugenot in orang County N.Y. state i was a fiew months past three years of age, we lived there two years, then moved to a farm at port Clinton, and resided there for about seven years, then father got the western feaver and moved west ariving at Newcatle November the fourth 1874. whare we lived the winter of 74 &75 then we moved from Newcastle in the spring of 1875 seven miles west of waupun where we lived two years, while living there i went to school winters and worked on farms in the summer the fall of 1876 father and i came up in clark county and went in the woods for D. J. Spaulding on the popel river above Greenwood, father as a cook and my selfe as cooke but as father was not a compatent woods cook we had to abond that job so we walked all the way back to Black River falls and i went to school most of that winter and canvased for a music book and made a sucess of it, father went back to wedges crick and worked in the woods for Fred French the rest of that winter and came home in the spring broke as that was an o7en winter and lots of the logers went broke, so we got a job grubing wood for a man by the name of Camorn and got a few dollars saved ahead for a new home in Clark county. had to tramp with my father as we did not have enough money to all come on the cars, so father and i started out to walk the hunred and sixty or seventy miles and the rest of the family was to start a fiew days after we had left and come to Wrightsville on the train.

 © Every submission is protected by the Digital Millennium Copyright Act of 1998.